polancka/RainSimulation/README.md

 The program will acces the camera on your device for the time of animation runnning.
 Run this file as any other Processing sketch.
 Make sure to include the data directory.

+## Disclaimer
+The code for the ripple effect motion was influenced by open source solutions on OpenProcessing.